-Jennifer Robertson is a mom, a Girl Scout Leader, a municipal attorney and a two-term member of the Bellevue City Council.
+Jennifer Robertson is a mom, a Girl Scout Leader, a municipal attorney and a three-term member of the Bellevue City Council.
 Jennifer Robertson believes that public service and giving back to your community is an essential part of life.
 She learned about public service at an early age while growing up on the Eastside seeing her father give medical care to his needy patients while her mother became a dentist serving indigent patients.
 Jennifer has committed herself to this philosophy and used her skills as a municipal attorney and volunteer to continuously serve the City of Bellevue and the community since 2002.

-Jennifer was first elected to the Bellevue City Council in 2009 and re-elected in 2011.
+Jennifer was first elected to the Bellevue City Council in 2009 and re-elected in 2011 and 2015.
 Her fellow Councilmembers elected her Deputy Mayor for 2012-2014.
-During her two terms on the Council, she has distinguished herself by using her extensive background and thoughtful approach to serve the public.
+During her three terms on the Council, she has distinguished herself by using her extensive background and thoughtful approach to serve the public.
 She has led the City on many fronts: she was on both Council Leadership Teams that negotiated the $160 million Memorandum of Understanding with Sound Transit to enable a light rail tunnel in Downtown and that performed the cost savings and mitigation negotiation to improve the Eastlink light rail route and save taxpayer money.
 Jennifer also led the City on budgetary issues, ensuring the long-neglected neighborhood projects (like the Newport Way Sidewalk Project, West Lake Sammamish Parkway, the 108th Ped/Bike Project (near Enatai Elementary) and the 145th Ped/Bike project (near Bellevue College)) were funded and public safety services enhanced while at the same time keeping Bellevue property tax rates some of the lowest in the State.
 Jennifer also has helped leverage Bellevue taxpayer dollars by supporting public-private partnerships including Bellevue Boys & Girls Club, Kidsquest, Bellevue Youth Theater, Bellevue Botanical Gardens and others.
 Jennifer also helped provide care for Bellevue’s most vulnerable by increasing funding for human services and affordable housing.

 A Proven Leader